SinghSuraj-04092002/Lab-Maintenace-QueryPortal/README.md

 Open the web-server database and create a new database name it css_db.

-Import the SQL file located in the database folder of the source code.
+Import the SQL file that is downloaded from this repoistory.

 Copy and paste the source code to the location where your local web server accessing your local projects.
 Example for XAMPP('C:\xampp\htdocs')